kyma-project/kyma/docs/security/08-03-add-connector.md

   - XSUAA_OAUTH_CLIENT_SECRET - specifies the application's client Secret.
   - KEY_STRING - specifies the string in the token that precedes the name of the user for which the token is issued.
   - READABLE_APP_NAME - specifies an additional, human-readable identifier for the OAuth2 client application.

+  >**TIP:** The XSUAA connector supports Refresh Tokens.
+Include the `offline_access` scope in the authentication request to obtain an Access Token accompanied by a Refresh Token.
+Use the Refresh Token to renew expired Access Tokens.
+To revoke a Refresh Token, delete the corresponding instance of the `refreshtokens.dex.coreos.com` CR from the `kyma-system` Namespace.

   </details>